-As a leading public health research and evaluation center, we work toward this mission in three main focus areas:
+We work toward our mission in three main focus areas:

 POLICY & PREVENTION

 Reducing the harmful effects of chronic disease through the development, dissemination, and implementation of public health prevention policies.

 Sharing and implementing the results of public health science effectively in healthcare settings, communities, and states.

 Studying the complex nature of systems, using new methodologies such as social network analysis, agent-based modeling, and system dynamics.